Gimkit Join Codes, Play Tips & Troubleshooting

 What’s New Around Here

-I update this site pretty regularly as I discover new things or when Gimkit releases updates.
+I update this website pretty regularly as I discover new things or when Gimkit releases updates.

 Recent stuff: